 In addition to highlighting our broad product selection, we believe FloorandDecor.com offers a convenient opportunity for customers to purchase products online and pick them up in our stores.
-For fiscal 2016, approximately 90% of our e-commerce sales were picked up in-store.
+Approximately 85% of our e-commerce sales are picked up in-store.
 As we continue to grow, we believe connected customer will become an increasingly important part of our strategy.